 Increased blood flow can not only ease joint aches and pains but can also promote a faster metabolism, which in turn can translate to weight loss, healthier bowels and a better sleeping pattern.

-Additionally, we would also recommend using the gun for 15-20 minutes following a stressful workday: especially if you’re someone who is hunched over a computer all day, the massage gun can greatly ease any pains and aches your desk chair may cause.
+Additionally, we would recommend using the gun for 15-20 minutes following a stressful workday: especially if you’re someone who is hunched over a computer all day, the massage gun can greatly ease any pains and aches your desk chair may cause.

 When you’re looking to buy yoga equipment, keep post-workout equipment in mind too.
 We would recommend the following yoga massage guns to treat your body and muscles to much needed deep tissue therapy.